 Slump and Tasks

-In Hachi’s late 20s, possible doors to worlds where she vaguely dreamt of, were closed one by one, and a possible lifelong theme was left in front of her.
+In Hachi’s late 20s, possible doors to the worlds of where she vaguely dreamt, were closed one by one, and only a possible lifelong theme was left in front of her.

 It is said that life is reconstructed around 30, 60 or perhaps 90 years old, remaining only strictly-selected lifelong themes.

-(So was for Ito, who found her originality of embroidery works in her late 80s, taking care of her health and following the message from her body carefully.)
+(The same thing can be said to Ito, who found her originality of embroidery works in her late 80s, yet she needed to take care of her health as well.)

-Ito’s old identity (doing embroidery for someone else, not for her) was broken and she needed to do that for her joy.
+Ito’s old identity (doing embroidery for someone else, not for herself) was broken and she needed to do it just for her joy.